 You can’t take a trip to the seaside without indulging in fresh seafood.
-Enjoy quality fish and panoramic sea views at Wilson’s Boathouse or head to one of the local fish and chip shops including Barramundi Boys, Cooper’s fish and chips or the Fish Café in Manly.
+Enjoy quality fish and panoramic sea views at Wilson’s Boathouse or head to one of the local fish and chip shops including Sea Vibes Kitchen & Bar, Cooper’s Cafe & Catering, Finn's Fish House or Pelican's Nest.
 May we suggest a side of beer-battered chips?
 Naturally.

 11. Catch a fish on a charter tour

 Gather a group or make friends on board with deep-sea fishing charter tours heading out into the bay.
 Get involved with reef fishing or opt to try your luck with a heavier tackle - a 40kg marlin perhaps?

 Wander through the bayside’s range of boutique stores.
 Unique pieces for you and your home can be found from Cultivate Design Co and Ebb and Flow, or support Australian artisans and designers with purchases from The Collective.